 “So, we face that imbalance of having assets in one place, but needing loans and finance in a completely different jurisdiction.”

-The company contacted Export Finance Australia and explained their financing needs.
+The business contacted Export Finance Australia and explained its financing needs.
 Business Development Director Charith Amarasinghe understood the problem immediately and moved quickly to make all the necessary checks and assessments.

 “Charith and the team were fantastic,” said Acharya.
 “Once we provided all the information, they were able to come up with a solution and gave us credit at commercial terms in record time”